R3BRootGroup/glad-tpc/README.md

 ## The GLAD-TPC Framework

 The GLAD-TPC (Time Projection Chamber) detector, also known as HYDRA, is part of the R3B (Reactions with Relativistic Radioactive Beams) experimental setup at the GSI/FAIR research center (Facility for Antiproton and Ion Research).
 The GLAD-TPC software allows for Monte Carlo simulations and experimental data analysis, enabling seamless integration with the data analysis workflows of other R3B detectors within the [R3BRoot](https://github.com/R3BRootGroup/R3BRoot) software.
-GLAD-TPC is a source distribution with recurring releases for macOS and Linux.
+GLAD-TPC software is a source distribution with recurring releases for macOS and Linux.

 ## Discussion Forum